-Alternative A is anticipated to require a total of three relocations consisting of one residential tenant, one landlord business, and one farm operation (M & M Ahrent Farms LLC).
+Alternative A is anticipated to require a total of three relocations consisting of one residential tenant, one landlord business, and one farm operation.
 Burdens associated with relocating the farm operation may include moving equipment and constructing new facilities.
 It is anticipated the farm owner has sufficient adjacent land available to relocate the farm operation nearby.
 The residential landlord would need to purchase another property nearby in order to continue the rental business.
-A total of approximately 141 acres of ROW from nine landowners would be acquired under Alternative A. The vast majority (98.7%) of ROW acquisitions consist of lands identified as agricultural.
-Total cost of the ROW acquisition is estimated to be \$1,319,000.
+A total of approximately 142 acres of ROW from nine landowners would be acquired under Alternative A. The vast majority (98.4%) of ROW acquisitions is from agricultural lands.
+Total cost of ROW acquisition is estimated to be \$1,344,800.

-Alternative B is anticipated to require a total of 14 relocations consisting of six residential tenants, six landlord businesses, one business (Hog Wild Tire and Truck Repair), and one farm operation (M & M Ahrent Farms LLC).
-Alternative B would also require 11 personal property relocations.
+Alternative B is anticipated to require a total of 14 relocations consisting of six residential tenants, six landlord businesses, one business, and one farm operation.
 Most of the relocations resulting from Alternative B occur along existing Hwy.
 67 within the 0.5-mile section that the alternative proposes to widen and improve.
 A total of approximately 135 acres of ROW from an estimated 19 landowners would be acquired under Alternative B. Despite being partially located along Hwy.
-67, the majority (80.3%) of ROW acquisition is still of agricultural lands.
-Total cost of the ROW acquisition is estimated to be \$2,076,400.
+67, the majority (80.3%) of ROW acquisition is from agricultural lands.
+Total cost of ROW acquisition is estimated to be \$2,076,400.

-Alternative C is anticipated to require a total of two residential owner relocations.
-Alternative C would also require five personal property relocations.
-A total of approximately 157 acres of ROW from an estimated 20 landowners would be acquired under Alternative C. The vast majority (95.0%) of ROW acquisition is of agricultural lands.
-Total cost of the ROW acquisition is estimated to be \$1,443,900.
+Alternative C is anticipated to require a total of eight relocations consisting of five residential owners, one residential tenant, one landlord businesses, and one business.
+A total of approximately 159 acres of ROW from an estimated 20 landowners would be acquired under Alternative C. The vast majority (94.5%) of ROW acquisition is from agricultural lands.
+Total cost of ROW acquisition is estimated to be \$2,406,800.